Why UK Businesses Are Turning to Technology in 2025

 The customer experience breaks down first

-Tech tools fix this by making basic interactions automatic.
+Tech tools fix this by making basic communication and coordination automatic.
 Customers get answers quickly.
-Bookings don’t fall through the cracks.
 Payments, scheduling, reminders, and updates move without human involvement.
-Even small improvements in communication create a noticeable jump in customer satisfaction.
+Even small improvements in response time create a noticeable jump in customer satisfaction.

 Businesses can’t scale when everything depends on manual effort